Riverscapes/PBR/resources/recipes/index.md

 ### Erosion Control
-These are typically done in intermittent & ephemeral channels, but not exclusively.
+These are commonly used  in intermittent & ephemeral channels, but not exclusively.
+These are used frequently in channels that extend into  wet meadows and threaten the continued key process of root mat production in those meadows.
+See [Kraebel and Pillsbury](https://s3-us-west-2.amazonaws.com/etalweb.joewheaton.org/Workshops/CheapCheerful/2018/NRCS/Resources/Handbook+of+erosion+control+in+mountain+meadows.pdf) for brush, wood and rock examples and  [here for some rock-based examples of erosion control]({{ site.baseurl }}/resources/recipes/Rock/erosionControl.html).

 | Name                                                          | Helpful Reference(s)                              |